akrupal/java/README.md

 if there is no instance of object created the class loader would never be called hence the class is not loaded into the class loader if you want that even without creating a class object the class should be loaded you can do as in 4.java

+when creating setters if you have something like this

+class Person{
+    int age

+    public void setAge(int age){
+        age=age;
+    }
+}

+in this case age would be taken as a local variable at it would just be something like age is being reassigned with itself meaning the instance variable remains 0 or whatever its previous value was so we use this.age in such cases and the correct way is

+class Person{
+    int age;
+    public void setAge(int age){
+        this.age=age;
+    }
+}

+constructors 5.java

+we'll follow camel case
+class and interface usually start with capital letters variable and methods start with small canstants are all capital

+class Object{

+}

+class Main{
+    public static void main(String a[]){
+        Object a; //this will only create a space on stack

+        new Object(); // this will only create object on heap this is also called anonymous object

+        a=new Object(); // this will create the object on heap and a will start referencing it
+        // meaning stack will have the address to object on heap
+        // this will be called referenced object

+        // the use of anonymous objects should be minimised and it can be used when lets say there is some method that needs to be called only once
+    }
+}

+the classes in java files can be seperated into different files if you compile one .java file it is possible that only one .class file is generated but this means you have only one class in that file and are not using the classes from other files if you compile one file and it is using some class from other files the other .class files will be created automatically

+inheritance
+class Calc{}
+class AdvancedCalc extends Calc{}

+calc     base      subclass    parent
+AdvCalc  derrived  superclass  child

+calc -> advCalc single level inheritance calc -> advCalc -> veryAdvCalc multi level inheritance

+unlike C++ multiple inheritance is not supported in java this is mostly because of the ambiguity from same methods in parent classes